benzhenwen/anotherchessengine/README.md

 # Projects
 ## Perft
 contains a perft method with reasonable generation speeds, tested against all examples in [Chessprogramming](https://www.chessprogramming.org/Perft_Results) for accuracy
+## negamax
+Basic evaluation, currently only with alpha-beta pruning and iterative deepening.
+Transposition tables in the works
 ## Game
 play the game against yourself, the engine accepts algebreic notation